mazhar-rony/CodeigniterWebService/README.md

 This is a simple REST Full web service created with codeigniter framework.
-Also used curl library to see responces on browser window.
+Also used curl library to see responses on browser window.